Making your option choices in school? Get inspired and pick the future you want

 What it's like

-You would design and develop the electronic components used in a huge variety of equipment, from mobile phones and computers to aircraft navigation systems.
+You'd design and develop the electronic components used in a huge variety of equipment, from mobile phones and computers to aircraft navigation systems.

-You could work in a wide range of industries, for example
+You could work in a wide range of industries, for example:

-• Telecommunications - mobile phones, radio, TV and satellite communications
+• telecommunications - mobile phones, radio, TV and satellite communications

-• Datacommunications - computers, tablets and ‘hole-in-the-wall’ cash machines (ATMs)
+• datacommunications - computers, tablets and ‘hole-in-the-wall’ cash machines (ATMs)

-• Scientific research - acoustics, optics, physics and nanotechnology
+• scientific research - acoustics, optics, physics and nanotechnology

-• Medical instruments - clinical and laboratory equipment
+• medical instruments - clinical and laboratory equipment

-• Military - communications, navigation and weapons systems
+• military - communications, navigation and weapons systems

-• Aerospace – avionics, radar, navigation and communication systems
+• aerospace – avionics, radar, navigation and communication systems

-• Manufacturing - programmable logic controls (PLCs) and industrial machinery
+• manufacturing - programmable logic controls (PLCs) and industrial machinery

 You’d do research and come up with ideas for improving the electronic equipment or systems.
 Then you’d work with a team to create the new component and test how well it works.